discordjs/guide/guide/additional-info/async-await.md

 * fulfilled
 * rejected

-The first state **pending** means that the Promise still is ongoing and nether fulfilled nor rejected.
+The state **pending** means that the Promise still is ongoing and nether fulfilled nor rejected.
-The second state **fulfilled** means that the Promise is done and was executed without any errors.
+The state **fulfilled** means that the Promise is done and was executed without any errors.
-The third state **rejected** means that the Promsie encountered an Error and could not be executed correctly.
+The state **rejected** means that the Promsie encountered an Error and could not be executed correctly.

 Important to know is that a Promise can only have 1 state it can never be pending and fulfilled, rejected and fulfilled or pending and rejected."so how would that look in code?" you maybe ask now.
 I will give you an little example here.
 (ES6 code is used if you dont know what that is you should read that up [here](/additional-info/es6-syntax))